prp-e/micro-controller-design/chapter13.md

 is freely available.
 Then, you need the most useful tool, [Logisim Evolution](https://github.com/reds-heig/logisim-evolution), a good logical simulation software, which is free to use, distribute and advertise.
 All the schematics we designed in this book, are designed by this software.

+## A note on schematics
+In the book, we built a lot of devices ourselves.
+But, ***Logisim*** is pre-packaged with good and useful devices such as Registers, Flip-Flops, Decoders, Multiplexers, etc. So, In this chapter and next chapters, we are going to use pre-made devices.